fluthjs/fluth-doc/docs/en/api/operator/buffer.md

 ## Parameters

-- `trigger$` (Stream | Observable): The trigger stream that activates the buffer operator to emit all buffered data
+- `trigger$` (Stream | Observable): The trigger stream.
+When this stream emits a value, the buffer operator emits all buffered data.
-- `shouldAwait` (boolean, optional): Whether to wait for the stream's `pending` state to end, defaults to `true`
+- `shouldAwait` (boolean, optional): Whether to wait for the source stream's `pending` state to resolve.
+Defaults to `true`.
+If the source is `pending` when triggered, it will wait for resolution before emitting.

 ## Return Value

-Returns a new `Observable` that collects data from the source stream into an array and emits the buffered data array only when the trigger is activated.
+Returns a new `Observable` that collects data from the source stream into an array and only emits the buffered data array when the trigger is activated.

 ## Details

-Core behaviors of the `buffer` operator:

-- **Data collection**: Continuously collects resolved values from the source stream into an internal buffer
+- Continuously collects resolved values from the source stream into an internal buffer.
-- **Trigger mechanism**: Only emits all data in the buffer when the trigger stream emits a value
+- Only emits all buffered data when the trigger stream emits a value.
-- **Value filtering**: Only collects resolved values, ignoring rejected Promises
+- Only collects resolved values, ignores rejected Promises.
-- **Buffer clearing**: Automatically clears the buffer after each emission, preparing to collect the next batch of data
+- After each emission, the buffer is cleared to collect the next batch of data.
-- **Await mechanism**: When `shouldAwait` is `true`, waits for pending state resolution before emitting
+- When `shouldAwait` is `true`, if the source is pending, it waits for resolution before emitting.

 ## Usage Scenarios

-### Scenario 1: Basic Data Buffering
+### Scenario 1: Basic data buffering

 ```typescript
 import { $, buffer } from 'fluth'